 The Government’s Workplace Charging Scheme provides eligible businesses, charities and public sector organisations with support towards the purchase and installation costs of electric vehicle chargepoints.

-The WCS grant is for £500 per chargepoint socket, for up to 20 sockets (per applicant business).
-This allows a business to potentially reduce the cost of Workplace chargepoints by up to £10,000.
+The WCS grant is for £350 per chargepoint socket, for up to 240 sockets (per applicant business).

 Are you eligible?